zoerem/100-days-of-code/log.md

 **Today's Progress**: Worked on jquery in Playing around, trying to get text to fade from one to other.
 Got it working then somehow made it not work.

 **Thoughts:**: So many parentheses.

+### Day 5

+**Today's Progress**: Fixed some errors on my portfolio.
+Going to change header font.

+Located in repo zoerem